-Course code and title UE2 - MiRAS 109 - Database Design Professional on Assignment Mohamed Adel YAZID, professional on assignment Dates 12-24 February Course description This course offers an introduction to Databases fundamentals.
+Course code and title UE2 - MRAS 511 - Database Design Professional on Assignment Mohamed Adel YAZID Dates 7 Apr - 11 Apr Course description This course offers an introduction to Databases fundamentals.
 It aims first, at introducing the essential concepts of databases as big data are becoming part of our daily lives.
-Then, it will include a set of tools on how to design, build and manipulate different types of data within a Database, going from tables conceptions to defining relations and extracting or printing specific information.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Evaluate the basic features of Microsoft access and the concepts of databases Design tables, defining fields, data types and modifying table design Sort and filtering data Interpret relationships between tables based on specific criteria Create, selecting and modifying queries and reports Create and modifying forms and optimizing data Continuous assessment (50%) 1.
-Oral presentation 2.
-Mini Project 1 3.
-Mini Project 2 Final assessment (50%) NA
+Then, it includes a set of tools on how to design, build and manipulate different types of data within a Database, going from tables conceptions to defining relations and extracting or printing specific information.
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: • Evaluate the basic features of Microsoft access and the concepts of databases • Design tables, defining fields, data types and modifying table design • Sort and filtering data • Interpret relationships between tables based on specific criteria • Create, selecting and modifying queries and reports • Create and modifying forms and optimizing data Continuous assessment (50%) 1- Oral presentation2- Mini Project 13- Mini Project 2 Final assessment (50%) NA

-Course code and title UE2 - MiRAS 110 - IT Security and Risk Management POA Pr.
-Dr Hrvoje Stancic, Full Professor, Zaghreb University Dates 15-27 January Course description The goal of the course is to provide students with the tools to effectively collaborate with executives, information security professionals, and risk managers in protecting an organization's records, data, and information.
+Course code and title UE2 - MRAS 512 - IT Security and Risk Management POA Pr.
+Dr. Hrvoje Stancic, Vice Dean for Organization and Development at Faculty of Humanities and Social Sciences, University of Zagreb.
+Dates 9 Mar - 13 Mar Course description The goal of the course is to provide students with the tools to effectively collaborate with executives, information security professionals, and risk managers in protecting an organization's records, data, and information.
 The course examines the implications of information security and risk management for records managers and archivists with an emphasis on digital environments.
 Beginning with foundational concepts and key terms, the course examines relevant information security legislation, regulations and international standards before considering standard organizational governance and policy documents.
 These structures in turn inform security risk management, where the course focuses on the development of practical skills associated with risk identification, assessment, and mitigation.
 Following this, specific areas of information security are investigated: physical security, enterprise architecture, networks, applications, ubiquitous computing, and security operations.
 Within this context, current technologies and issues are also covered: ransomware; social networks; encryption; biometrics; blockchain; and surveillance.
 Course learning outcomes Upon completion of this course, students will demonstrate their ability to: 1.
-Estimate the information security space for new and ongoing issues relevant to records and archives 2.
-Assess organizational security risks and mitigations for records, information, and data, focusing on physical security, enterprise architecture, networks, applications, ubiquitous computing, and security operations 3.
-Contribute to information security governance and policy documents at the organizational level 4.
-Support compliance with information security operations through collaborative projects and initiatives Continuous assessment (50%) 1.
-Project outline 2.
-Project presentation 3.
-Project report Final assessment (50%) Essay
+Estimate the information security space for new and ongoing issues relevant to records and archives; 2.
+Assess organizational security risks and mitigations for records, information, and data, focusing on physical security, enterprise architecture, networks, applications, ubiquitous computing, and security operations; 3.
+Contribute to information security governance and policy documents at the organizational level; and 4.
+Support compliance with information security operations through collaborative projects and initiatives.
+Continuous assessment (50%) 1 - Project outline 2 - Project presentation 3 - Project report Final assessment (50%) Essay